Maximiliano Olivera

-Maximiliano Martín Olivera de Andrea (born 5 March 1992) is a Uruguayan footballer who plays as a left-back for Liga MX club Juárez.
+Maximiliano Martín Olivera de Andrea (born 5 March 1992) is a Uruguayan footballer who plays as a left-back for Peñarol.

 Club career

 Olivera is a youth exponent from Montevideo Wanderers.
 He joined Peñarol in 2015.
 In 2016, he joined Italian side Fiorentina.

 On 24 December 2018, Fiorentina announced he has been loaned to Olimpia in Paraguay.

 On 5 February 2020, he joined Juárez in Mexico on loan.

 On 19 July 2021, he returned to Juárez on a permanent basis.